flappix/jacklooper/README.md

 ## Usage

 Run ```python looper.py```.
+Use ```-l <n>``` switch to start with n number of initial loops.
 Connect your midi controller to the midi input port ```midi_control``` to send  commands like ```record```, ```select loop```, etc. to jacklooper.
 Connect your midi controller to the midi input port ```midi_capture``` to record and loop midi events.

+### Looping
+Each loop has its own jack output port which has to be connected to its target separately.
+Each loop can have an unlimited number of midi tracks which may contain any midi data (notes, CC, ...).
+These midi tracks are looped along with the loop they are associated with.
+After creation and recording midi tracks are muted by default and have to be unmuted with the ```toggle_midi_track_mute``` command.
+Each midi track has its own jack midi output port and has to be connected to its target separatley.

+#### wav to midi conversion
+Right after recording a loop a midi track is created containing the converted midi notes from the wav loop.
+Connect the related jack midi output port to a synthesizer and unmute the midi track in order to hear it.
+Wav to midi conversion is not super precise and works best with easy slow monophonic melodies in the upper pitch range.

 ## Configuration